SidneyCao/gofile/README.md

-# gofs
+# gofile
-Package gofs provide some utilities for working with file system in golang.
+Package gofile provide some utilities for working with local files in golang.